GswapG/dbms/docs/index.md

 # DBMS Documentation Index

 Welcome to the DBMS documentation!
 This project implements a SQL-compliant database from scratch, providing hands-on learning of database management system internals.

+## Requirements

+Before you begin, please review the [Project Requirements](requirements.md) for all necessary Python packages and system dependencies.

 ## Documentation Structure